brandiehatch/capstone/README.md

 ### Problem, Goal, Questions

 __Problem:__
+- The average difference in the years of education attained between gender=1, gender=2 is zero.
+- The average difference in the years of education attained between gender=1, gender=2 is not zero.
+-   (gender 1 = male, gender 2 = female)

 __Goal:__ Create a model that most accurately predicts Sex from school level, income, occupation, age, race, and marital status Census Data.